-The Mechatronics program has a focus on the region: Eindhoven international Brainport region.
+The Mechatronics programme has a focus on the region: Eindhoven international Brainport region.

-The program in Eindhoven has a focus on high tech systems and robotics for which the international region of Eindhoven (Brainport) is famous.
+The programme in Eindhoven has a focus on high tech systems and robotics for which the international region of Eindhoven (Brainport) is famous.

-Students have participated successfully twice in the world-wide robotic competition of the FIRSTorganisation.
-The program concentrates on a strong collaboration with many companies in the international high tech Brainport region.
+Students have participated successfully twice in the world-wide robotic competition of the FIRST organisation.
+The programme concentrates on a strong collaboration with many companies in the international high tech Brainport region.

 Students about this programme